MichaelHarmsTIB/ckanOverAnsible/README.md

 # ckanOverAnsible
-Blueprint of ansible to deploy ckan on debian stretch
+Ansible-playbook to deploy ckan on debian stretch Extra a vagrantfile to create a virtualbox image for ckan.